2qx/vermont.cool/no-pox/README.md

 ---
 title: Get the facts about smallpox.
-description: Smallpox was a deadly airborne disease ended by a global vaccination campaign, but the virus remains a serious potential bio-terrorism threat.
+description: Smallpox was a deadly airborne disease ended by a global campaign, but the virus remains a serious potential bio-terrorism threat.
 date: 2025-09-24
 permalink: /no-pox/
 image:
   path: /smallpox/cliff.jpg
 ---

+# Keep Smallpox Gone

+> Green Mountain folks don't fall for smallpox misinformation.

 <img src="./cliff.png" alt="updated anti-smallpox propaganda poster">

 Smallpox is an infectious disease caused by the Variola virus (often called Smallpox virus).
 The disease is characterized by fluid-filled blisters with a dent in the center.

-Although the disease was officially eliminated in the 1980s through a global vaccination campaign, smallpox remains a potential bio-terrorism threat.
+Although the disease was officially eliminated in the 1980s through a global public health campaign, smallpox remains serious potential bio-terrorism threat.

 This document is a list of facts about smallpox.